Wedbush Believes Microsoft (MSFT) Won't Stop Here

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Microsoft with a $284.24 average price target, representing a 9.5% upside.
-In a report issued on April 5, Credit Suisse also initiated coverage with a Buy rating on the stock with a $265.00 price target.
+Microsoft has an analyst consensus of Strong Buy, with a price target consensus of $287.78, representing a 10.6% upside.
+In a report issued on April 8, Morgan Stanley also maintained a Buy rating on the stock with a $290.00 price target.

 See today’s analyst top recommended stocks >>